danielcbit/apcctrl/doc/manual/manual.rst

 UPSes (e.g. BackUPS 650) is that you have incorrectly specified which cable is being used.* All cables furnished by APC have the cable number stamped on the side of the computer connector end of the cable.
-Using this number with apcupsd will normally work fine.
+Using this number with apcctrl will normally work fine.
 If you do not know what cable you have, you can use the apctest program to determine the type of the cable.